michellima28/airflow/README.md

 ## Directories

-These are default folders set to store dags, scripts and configuration file
+These are default folders set to store dags, scripts and configuration file:

 conf file: /root/airflow/airflow.cfg